RoMcDonnell/honeypotanalysis/README.md

 3. Shell Terminal - I used this to create 4 short scripts which would pull data from the honeypot log files<br>
 <br>
 Challenges face include:<br>
-1. Installing the Linux Mint Server
+1. Installing the Linux Mint Server<br>
-2. Getting a java script to call a shell script into Eclipes
+2. Getting a java script to call a shell script into Eclipes<br>
-3. Creating the JFrame
+3. Creating the JFrame<br>
-4. Getting everything up onto GitHub
+4. Getting everything up onto GitHub<br>
 </p>

 ### Installation Guide